Bixi (bicycle share system): Station network

 The location of a Bixi bike station is determined by several parameters, including population density, points of interest and activities (e.g., universities), bike paths, other transportation networks, and data on travel patterns of the general public.
-In 2009, 5,000 bikes were deployed in Montreal through a network of pay stations located mainly in the boroughs of Rosemont–La Petite-Patrie, the Plateau-Mont-Royal, and Ville-Marie, spilling over into parts of Outremont and the South West.
+In 2009, 3,000 bikes were deployed in Montreal through a network of 300 pay stations located mainly in the boroughs of Rosemont–La Petite-Patrie, the Plateau-Mont-Royal, and Ville-Marie, spilling over into parts of Outremont and the South West.
 As of 2024, the Bixi fleet has expanded to more than 11,000 bikes, about 2,600 of which are electric, in more than 900 stations.
 The network has spread outside of Montreal Island, with stations located in the suburban cities of Laval, Longueuil, Boucherville, Terrebonne and Sainte-Julie.
+Many stations are removed for the winter.

 Difficulties

 Montreal's Bixi system experienced some initial difficulties less than two months after its introduction in 2009, with damage and vandalism to some of the bikes.
 La Presse reported on July 5, 2009, that one in five bikes had been damaged and 15% of bike racks had become defective.
 Stationnement de Montréal communications director Michel Philibert said that the organization planned to reinforce racks and was testing prototype designs.
 Designer Michel Dallaire said it never occurred to him that people would try to break the stations to steal bikes.
 Since then, there has been no significant damage or vandalism issues reported in any of the Bixi installations.

 The program experienced several serious setbacks and obstacles during its lifetime, including mismanagement, breach-of-contract litigation, and the surmounting of debt, most notably when the City of Montreal was forced to sell the lucrative international division, eliminating the only part of the program that turned a profit.
 Eventually, this contributed to the company's filing for bankruptcy in January 2014.
 The international division was renamed PBSC Urban Solutions and continued to extend its activities in several countries, including United States, Canada, and Mexico.